ashmandias/FeralInfo/README.md

 * change double click behavior to "open cached file" in the menu
 * open any entry for feralhosting.com/manager/slot and hopefully find your passwords

+### SSH Keys
+If you have SFTP/FTP access, you can set up SSH keys to get SSH access without knowing the password

 ### Using a tool to reveal hidden passwords
 [Program to recover passwords from asterisks](http://www.majorgeeks.com/files/details/asterisk_password_spy.html)